Nationals vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Corbin Carroll has nine doubles, a triple, four home runs, eight walks and nine RBI (32 total hits).
-He's also swiped 10 bases.
+- Corbin Carroll has 33 hits with nine doubles, a triple, five home runs, nine walks and 10 RBI.
+He's also stolen 10 bases.

-- Carroll takes a nine-game streak with at least one hit into this matchup.
-In his last 10 outings he is hitting .382 with four doubles, a triple, five walks and an RBI.
+- Carroll brings a 10-game streak with at least one hit into this matchup.
+During his last 10 games he is hitting .438 with four doubles, a triple, a home run, six walks and two RBI.

 Carroll Recent Games